-- 19. Local authorities can apply this factor for: - primary pupils identified as not achieving the expected level of development in the early years foundation stage profile (EYFSP) - secondary pupils not reaching the expected standard in KS2 at either reading or writing or maths - 20.
-The EYFSP changed in 2013, so from 2019 to 2020 there will be no need for a primary weighting as all primary year groups will represent results under the new framework.
-As this primary weighting is no longer applicable, local authorities that have been using a primary weighting should consider adjusting the unit value. - 21.
-Since 2017 to 2018, we have weighted the low prior attainment factor for some secondary year groups so that those who have sat the more challenging KS2 tests (introduced in academic year 2015 to 2016) do not have a disproportionate influence within the total for the prior attainment factor in the mainstream formula. - 21.1.
+19. Local authorities can apply this factor for:

+- primary pupils identified as not achieving the expected level of development in the early years foundation stage profile (EYFSP) - secondary pupils not reaching the expected standard in KS2 at either reading or writing or maths

+20. The EYFSP changed in 2013, so from 2019 to 2020 there will be no need for a primary weighting as all primary year groups will represent results under the new framework.
+As this primary weighting is no longer applicable, local authorities that have been using a primary weighting should consider adjusting the unit value.

+21. Since 2017 to 2018, we have weighted the low prior attainment factor for some secondary year groups so that those who have sat the more challenging KS2 tests (introduced in academic year 2015 to 2016) do not have a disproportionate influence within the total for the prior attainment factor in the mainstream formula.

+21.1.
 In 2019 to 2020, we will carry forward the weightings we used in 2018 to 2019 for the year 7 and year 8 cohorts, so they will apply to the year 8 and year 9 cohorts respectively.
-For the financial year 2019 to 2020, the weightings will be2:
+For the financial year 2019 to 2020, the weightings will be:

-- pupils in year 8 in October 2018: 58% - pupils in year 9 in October 2018: 48% - 22.
-We have set a national weighting for the new year 7 cohort of 0.64, under Schedule 3, paragraph 4 of the 2018 (No. 2) Regulations.
-We have calculated this weighting in the same way, by scaling back the proportion of year 7 pupils identified as having low prior attainment (LPA) to a level commensurate with the number of secondary-age pupils identified as LPA in October 2015; before the new, more challenging KS2 test was introduced. - 23.
-The weightings will operate in the same way as last year; the number of pupils identified as having LPA in the data will be multiplied by the relevant weighting to determine the number of pupils eligible for the factor for funding purposes. - 24.
-Local authorities will not be able to change the weighting, but will be able to adjust their secondary LPA unit value as in previous years.
-This will enable local authorities, in most cases, to maintain their LPA factor at previous levels without significant turbulence. - 25.
-LPA funding will be allocated to all pupils identified as not reaching the expected standard at the previous phase, regardless of their year group.
-It does not only apply to those pupils in their first year of schooling. - 26.
-As with current funding arrangements, pupils who have not undertaken the assessment are given the overall average attainment score of their year group, so are taken into account when calculating a school's LPA rate.
+- pupils in year 8 in October 2018: 58% - pupils in year 9 in October 2018: 48%

+22. We will also be specifying a national weighting for the new year 7 cohort in the 2019 to 2020 schools block dataset.
+We will calculate this weighting in the same way, by scaling back the proportion of year 7 pupils identified as having low prior attainment (LPA) to a level commensurate with the number of secondary-age pupils identified as LPA in October 2015; before the new, more challenging KS2 test was introduced.
+We will confirm this weighting in the autumn.

+23. The weightings will operate in the same way as last year; the number of pupils identified as having LPA in the data will be multiplied by the relevant weighting to determine the number of pupils eligible for the factor for funding purposes.

+24. Local authorities will not be able to change the weighting, but will be able to adjust their secondary LPA unit value as in previous years.
+This will enable local authorities, in most cases, to maintain their LPA factor at previous levels without significant turbulence.

+25. LPA funding will be allocated to all pupils identified as not reaching the expected standard at the previous phase, regardless of their year group.
+It does not only apply to those pupils in their first year of schooling.

+26. As with current funding arrangements, pupils who have not undertaken the assessment are given the overall average attainment score of their year group, so are taken into account when calculating a school's LPA rate.